 Broader markets continued to underperform the market.
-Nifty Midcap and Smallcap were down 4.3% and 4.7%, respectively.
+Nifty Midcap and Smallcap were down 0.2% and 0.4%, respectively.
 The breadth is yet to improve.
-Global markets also sold off as the U.S. ISM manufacturing data came lower and over fears of trade protectionism.

-Though the market is in a Confirmed Uptrend, our approach has turned cautious as the distribution is rising.
-Currently, Nifty is trading 0.6% above its 50-DMA.
+Though the market is in a Confirmed Uptrend, our approach has turned cautious.
+Currently, Nifty is trading 1.9% above its 50-DMA.
 If that level is breached on higher volume, we might downgrade the market to an Uptrend Under Pressure.
 According to our methodology, if a stock has great prospects, we enter once it breaks from a base pattern into new highs.
-Likewise, if our stock pulls back into a pivot or recedes to a level or hits stop loss of 8%, we trim/exit position in that stock.
+Likewise, if our stock pulls back into a pivot or recedes to a level or hits a stop loss of 8%, we trim/exit positions in that stock.

 Tata Steel: The company’s crude steel production for the September quarter grew 4.65% y/y to 4.5MT.
 It is expecting the demand to pick-up with the ending of the monsoon season and the commencement of the festive season.
 The stock was up 2.7% today.